Safe Chance Constrained Reinforcement Learning for Batch Process Control: Methodology

 \subsection{Safe Chance Constrained Policy Optimization with Gaussian Processes}

 In this section, we provide details of the methodology, which enables combination of GP state space models with RL-based policy optimization for high probability constraint satisfaction.
 To achieve this, the methodology is organised as follows and the full algorithm is detailed by Algorithm \ref{Alg:BOBackoffs}: \begin{enumerate} \item In Section \ref{sec:DeterSurr}, the general stochastic optimal control problem defined by Eq. \ref{eq:OCP} is modified to consider the nominal evolution of the states and obtain a deterministic expression for the probabilistic joint constraints.
-To facilitate this, we implement an approach similar to \cite{petsagkourakis2020chance} in combination with a GP state space model. \item In Section \ref{sec:constrainedPPO} the deterministic surrogate constraints are incorporated into a reformulation of the RL objective (see Eq. \ref{eq:objective}) via an $\textit{l}_\textit{p}$ penalty function\footnote[2]{The subscript \textit{p} of $\textit{l}_\textit{p}$ denotes the norm incorporated into the penalty function} \cite{nocedal2006numerical, larson2019derivative} and detail of a general constrained policy optimization algorithm is provided \cite{schulman2017proximal}. \item Then, in Section \ref{sec:BO}, an 'efficient' global optimization strategy \cite{jones1998efficient} is presented to iteratively tune the penalty function enabling satisfaction of the original joint chance constraints with the desired probability $1-\alpha$ establishing a strong connection between this work and reward shaping \cite{ng1999policy}. \end{enumerate}

-The methodology is formalized with view to the use of policy optimization methods in the following, however, the concepts discussed can also be integrated into actor-critic and action-value methods \cite{sutton2018reinforcement}.
+To facilitate this, we implement an approach similar to \cite{petsagkourakis2020chance} in combination with a GP state space model. \item In Section \ref{sec:constrainedPPO} the deterministic surrogate constraints are incorporated into a reformulation of the RL objective (see Eq. \ref{eq:objective}) via an $\textit{l}_\textit{p}$ penalty function\footnote[2]{The subscript \textit{p} of $\textit{l}_\textit{p}$ denotes the norm incorporated into the penalty function} \cite{nocedal2006numerical, larson2019derivative} and detail of a general constrained policy optimization algorithm is provided \cite{schulman2017proximal}. \item Then, in Section \ref{sec:BO}, an 'efficient' global optimization strategy \cite{jones1998efficient} is presented to iteratively tune the penalty function enabling satisfaction of the original joint chance constraints with the desired probability $1-\alpha$ establishing a strong connection between this work and reward shaping \cite{ng1999policy}. \end{enumerate} The methodology is formalized with a view to the use of policy optimization methods, however, the concepts discussed can also be integrated into actor-critic and action-value methods \cite{sutton2018reinforcement}.